 How Long do you Need in Meteora Monasteries?

 Many visitors stay for at least one night in Kalambaka, the town at the feet of Meteora Rocks.
-They often combine the tour with a stop at Delphi archaeological site on a 2 to 3-day trip from Athens.
+They often combine the tour with a stop at the Delphi archaeological site on a 2 to 3-day trip from Athens.

 Others make a one-day trip to Meteora from Athens or from Thessaloniki.
 It may be doable and you may only have one day but: